PunchThrough/bean-docs/src/features/accelerometer.md

 Here's what the code does:

 * `Line 1` is the [setup function](https://www.arduino.cc/en/Serial/Begin).
 This function is excuted only once during the duration of the program.
 * `Line 6` is the [loop function](https://www.arduino.cc/en/Reference/Loop).
 This function is excuted continuously until the Bean is either turned off or unprogrammed.
 * `Line 8` reads the accelerometer values (range from -512 to 511)
 * `Lines 9-11` scales the values to the range 0 to 255.
-* `Line 12` sets the LED's red, green and blue values to the scaled X, Y, and Z values
+* `Line 12` sets the LED's red, green and blue values to the scaled X, Y, and Z values.
 * Executes loop() again.

-Upload and compiled this arduino sketch.
-Afterwards, connect your Bean and program the Bean with this sketch.
-If you haven't installed the Bean Loader or don't know how to connect the Bean to the Bean Loader [visit the Getting Started guide for downloads and instructions](#).
+Upload this Arduino sketch to your Bean.
+If you haven't installed the Bean Loader or don't know how to connect to your Bean, [visit the Getting Started guide for downloads and instructions](#).

-## Understanding and Using the Bean's Accelerometer with the Arduino IDE
+## Understanding and Using the Bean's Accelerometer

-The Bean accelerometer [datasheet](http://ae-bst.resource.bosch.com/media/products/dokumente/bma250/bst-bma250-ds002-05.pdf) defaults to ±2G sensitivity and has 10-bit accuracy.
-That means that values within the acceleration range -2G...2G map to -512...511, respectively in our Arduino sketch.
+The Bean accelerometer [datasheet](http://ae-bst.resource.bosch.com/media/products/dokumente/bma250/bst-bma250-ds002-05.pdf) defaults to ±2g sensitivity and has 10-bit accuracy.
+That means that values within the acceleration range -2g...2g map to -512...511 in our Arduino sketch.

 `AccelerationReading` is a struct type.
-A struct is a [data type used by C-related languages, such as Arduino](http://playground.arduino.cc/Code/Struct), to group together lots of related variables.
-The AccelerationReading struct holds the X axis, Y axis, and Z axis values, as well as the current accelerometer sensitivity setting.
+A struct is a data type used by C-related languages, such as Arduino, to group together lots of related variables.
+[Learn more at the Arduino reference for the `struct` data type.](http://playground.arduino.cc/Code/Struct) The `AccelerationReading` struct holds the X axis, Y axis, and Z axis values, as well as the current accelerometer sensitivity setting.

 The `abs` function takes the absolute value of a number.
 The `abs(reading.xAxis)` takes negative values from -512 to -1 and converts them to positive values from +512 to +1.
 Now, when we rotate the Bean, the accelerometer values will fluctuate in the range 512...0...511.
 Visually, we can observe these values changing over time as the LED transitions smoothly between colors.
 As we rotate the Bean, the values will change and so will the colors.

-The Bean's LED takes 1 byte of information, which has 8 bits.
-A bit is made of binary digits, namely 0's and 1's.
-A byte can hold 2^8 possible values.The 2 represents the 2 possible binary digits, 0 and 1, and 8 represents the 8 bits.
-When you calculate 2^8 you get 256.
-When you start counting from 0, you get 0 to 255 possible values, represented as 00000000 and 11111111, respectively.

-Since the Bean's LED can only accept up to 255 in values, we can take the accelerometer data and divide that by 2.
-When we do this, no value will exceed 255.
-For example, 512 is the highest absolute value we  can get for the accelerometer data.
-When we divide 512/2 we will get 256.
-Thus, this gives us 0 to 255 possible values.
-Checkout [bytes](https://www.arduino.cc/en/Reference/Byte) to learn more!
+Since the Bean's LED takes a single byte in the range 0...255, and our accelerometer data is in the range 0...512, we can simply divide our axis data by 2 to ensure no value will exceed 255.

-If you want to see that the values will not exceed 255, you can print the characters in serial:
+If you want to see that the values will not exceed 255, you can display the values via Virtual Serial:

 ```